You get an iPhone! You get an iPhone! Everybody gets an iPhone!

 iPhones were always expensive compared to other smartphones.
 If you take a look at the iPhone evolution, you’ll get an idea of how expensive an iPhone is and how its price has gradually increased over the years to the point that it now costs more than $1k.

 In fact, it’s not just Apple, many other smartphone manufacturers are charging absurdly high prices for their phones.
 Think about the latest flagships from Samsung, Google, and Huawei Galaxy, you’ll have to spend a fortune to afford any of them.

 Making a premium smartphone or any product requires premium components.
 And the iPhone is no exception. iHS technology has concluded that iPhone’s components are roughly worth double the cost of Android phones components.

 Honestly, most iPhone buyers don’t really care about specifications.
-Whenever a new iPhone comes out, they’ll upgrade regardless of the high price tag.
+They’ll upgrade regardless of the high price tag whenever a new iPhone comes out.
 They are loyal to the brand, which is why Apple can charge whatever they want for an iPhone and get away with it.

 However, it’s a completely different situation for Android.
 There are hundreds of different Android phone models.
 When a new version of Android comes out, only a few of them will actually get it.